Skip to main content

 <wje-button color="info">Info</wje-button>

-Each semantic color is represented by multiple tones.
-For example, the primary palette uses tokens --wje-color-primary-1 through --wje-color-primary-11.
-Components pick different tones from that scale depending on the variant and state.
+Each semantic color has multiple tones.
+For example, the primary palette uses tokens --wje-color-primary-1 to --wje-color-primary-11.
+Components choose the appropriate shade from this range according to variant or condition.

-If you want to change the primary brand color, override the relevant tokens in your theme.
-For example, buttons commonly use tones 1, 9, and 11 across different fill variants.
+To change the primary color, overwrite the relevant tokens in the custom theme.
+For example, the buttons use the 1, 9, and 11 tones in particular for the various fill modes.

 :root {